Physics Lab

 30-45 minutes

-Investigating Centripetal Acceleration using a Pendulum
+Centripetal Motion Investigated with a Pendulum

 Use pendulum motion to study centripetal forces and circular motion principles.